Share your pictures, memories and stories

 I believe Mel and I were the only ones who made it to the cave.
 There might have been one or two with us.
 It was dark, wet, and spooky, and for the first time I wondered what creatures might be living in that cave.
 We stayed long enough to say we'd been there, and went back, the only ones who completed the journey.

 It was about this time the Rurual Electrification Administration (REA) ran lines into the neighborhood and the kerosene lamps in the school, and most homes were replaced.
 Some people even wired their barns, an extravagance the Trachtas never embraced, although we had a "pole light" outside and Dad wired his shop so he could use his electric arc welder.
 After Dad wired the house we plugged in the electric lamps, toaster, and washing machine we'd moved from California.
 Plumbing was another matter.
-Only one family that I knew of had running water: Rayel Long and his wife near Anabel.
+I don't recall anyone with indoor toilets.
+Only one family that I recall had running water: Rayel Long and his wife near Anabel.
 At some point a water fountain was purchased for the school.
-It required someone to fill the resevoir from the well outside, and to empty what the students called the "slobber bucket."
+It required someone filling the resevoir from the well outside, and emptying what the students called the "slobber bucket."